i-Dover/mnist_tutorial/README.md

 * [`pytorch.ipynb`](pytorch.ipynb): for pytorch.
 * [`keras.ipynb`](keras.ipynb): for keras.
 * [`pytorch_with_resnet.ipynb`](pytorch_with_resnet.ipynb):  for pytorch, using a simple resnet to train.
-I used pytorch to train a simple nerual network for minist classification, didn't use keras.
+I used pytorch and keras to train a simple nerual network for minist classification.
 The final test accuracy of the simple net is 97.12%.
 And I also implemented a simple resnet, the final test accuracy is 99.06%.
 I also implemented a simple model in keras, the final test accuracy is 99.12%.

 # Requirements